 Robbery is a serious theft crime that involves the commission of a theft crime with the act of bodily injury or threat thereof.
-Chapter 29 of the Texas Penal Code is dedicated to robbery, and Texas Penal Code § 29.01 defines property as meaning tangible or intangible personal property including anything severed from land, or a document, including money, that represents or embodies anything of value.
+Chapter 29 of the Texas Penal Code is dedicated to robbery, and Texas Penal Code § 29.01 defines property as meaning tangible or intangible personal property including anything severed from the land, or a document, including money, that represents or embodies anything of value.

 Robbery is a felony offense that carries steep criminal penalties for those who are convicted.
 Robbery convictions can carry enormous long-term consequences as well because they are considered to be crimes of moral turpitude that reflect a person’s character, and people convicted of these crimes will face significant struggles to obtain employment or housing.